MarioMottl/SimpleChatProgramm/README.md

 ## Used Library:
  ### This programm was built using [CPPSOCK](https://github.com/PrugClem/cppsock).

-***A simple chat programm written by Clemens Pruggmayer, Mottl Mario for our programming class.
+***A simple chat programm written by Clemens Pruggmayer, Mottl Mario for our programming class project.
-The code might not be up to programming standards.***
+The code might not be up to the upmost programming standards.***

 ## Basic usage:
 ```